 Climate Scenario Planning and TCFD Reporting

 As a firm that constantly thinks about and analyzes the future, Toffler Associates finds it helpful to “start in the future” to identify actions to take today to prepare for multiple futures.
-This letter from the future provides a glimpse into how organizations can proactively address climate impacts even with the significant uncertainties that exist.
+This letter from the 2030 provides a glimpse into how organizations can use climate scenario planning to proactively address climate impacts even with the significant uncertainties that exist.

 To Our Constituents,

 This is the first year I address this letter to an audience beyond shareholders, and intentionally include customers, employees, supply chain partners, and global citizens within the communities where we operate.
 We acknowledge that our organizational and business decisions have a ripple effect throughout the world, and we now hold ourselves accountable for understanding the secondary and tertiary implications of those decisions.

 Reflecting On a Turbulent Decade

 A decade ago, the COVID-19 pandemic taught us about the stress that uncertainty causes our customers and staff, as well as the unpredictable effects it has on our supply chain and operations.
 The war in Ukraine brought on more ambiguity regarding globalization, isolationism, shifting geopolitical allegiances, the power shift of the private sector, and the escalation of sanctions.
 Through the mid-2020s, we experienced extreme climate events with increasing frequency, volatility, and severity, startling unprepared global communities.
 We repeatedly learned that we cannot prevent unforeseen incidents from occurring.
 We can only train leaders to respond differently and more effectively and choose the best investments for risk reduction.